 }'

-1. Update the Sensor Collector config to reference the newly created session filter.
-For the connector update call, it is important to include the whole config object in the payload.
+- Update the Sensor Collector configuration to reference the newly created session filter.
+For the connector update call, it is important to include the whole configuration object in the payload.

-When the payload is sent to update the connector config you'll need to ensue the "_rev" value is updated with the correct value.
+Note: When the payload is sent to update the connector configuration, you will need to ensue the "_rev" value is updated with the correct value.
 This value gets updated often so you'll need to run the GetConnectorConfig request to get the latest and update this call quickly.
-You have to be quick otherwise the value will change and you'll get a 409 response.
+Be quick, otherwise the value will change and you'll get a 409 response.

 curl -X PATCH \